Mortgage Renewal: How Does It Work?

 Consult a CIBC mortgage representative.
 They’ll make sure you have the latest product and mortgage information to help you make a final decision.

 Renew at maturity.
 Many people wait for their mortgage to reach maturity before thinking about their mortgage renewal.
 If this is the case for you, CIBC will offer you the lowest posted rate within the last 30 days of your mortgage term if you choose a fixed rate mortgage.
 This way if rates increase you are protected during the mortgage renewal process.

 Make the choice that’s right for you.
 When you’re ready to begin, either call the CIBC Mortgage Servicing Call Centre toll free at 1-888-264-6843 or visit the CIBC branch nearest you.

-* Prepayment charge waiver is available for existing 1 to 10 year term CIBC closed mortgages that are early renewal within 120 to 40 days of maturity.
+* Prepayment charge waiver is available for existing 1 to 10 year term CIBC closed mortgages that are renewed early, within 120 to 40 days of maturity.
 Must renew into a closed mortgage with a minimum 3 year term.
 Additional conditions may apply.

 The information in this article is general only; it is not intended as specific investment, financial, accounting, legal or tax advice for any individual.